Mental Health Service: Frequently Asked Questions

 Do you have crisis counseling?

 Yes.
-If you are in an urgent situation, or feel that you cannot wait until the first available appointment, we have a social worker available to respond to emergencies during our office hours.
+If you are in an urgent situation, or feel that you cannot wait until the first available appointment, we have a clinician available to respond to urgent situations during our office hours.
 Students in crisis are seen on a first come, first served basis.
 You will need to complete some paperwork prior to meeting with a clinician.
 You can find more information about mental health emergencies here.

 Can I interview a clinician for a class?